Skip to content ↓

 Career paths

 Studying history provides students with cultural awareness and an understanding of how to learn from the successes and mistakes of the past.
 History equips students with skills that are not confined to the study of the past.
-Skills of analysis are invaluable in many jobs; the ability to analyse and prioritise information is vital to decision-making.
+Skills of analysis are invaluable in many jobs; the ability to analyse and prioritise information is vital to decision making.
 There are a wealth of career opportunities available to history students, from media to business, research, law, education and government intelligence.
 Studying history endorses independence in young people and provides a skill set for students to be able to keep their career options open.

 Course outline/assessment